eric-p-hutchins/code-dream/README.md

     Generate an animated GIF called `tango-dark.gif` (what I ran to create the above GIF file)

+* `code-dream --width 240 --height 150 -t tango-dark -o tango-dark.mov src/main.c`

+    Generate a `.mov` video file of the animation.

 TODO
 ----

+* Don't duplicate the drawing calls, but instead, in the main file, split out a common draw function that uses a passed in renderer and then call that from the main draw and after drawing to screen, draw to `gif_writer` renderers or `video_writer` renderers

+* Unify the gif writer and video writer objects into one that is smart enough to know what to do for whichever format was selected, possibly using ffmpeg to create the gif instead of libgif

 * Write tests, specifically around parsing themes properly, but look for other things to verify